Zum Hauptinhalt springen

 • Used in automotive air conditioning systems

-• is not allowed to be used in new cars within the EU, therefore often used outside of Europe
+• Banned in new cars within the EU, therefore often used outside the EU

-If there are any questions regarding the measurement of oil concentration in the refrigerant circuit or the measuring system LiquiSonic® OCR, the team of SensoTech is here to help.
+For questions about measuring the oil concentration in the refrigerant circuit or about the measurement system LiquiSonic® OCR the competent team of SensoTech is available.

 Frequently asked questions:

-Why is sampling to determine the concentration of the refrigerant-oil mixture problematic?
+• Why is sampling for determining the concentration of the refrigerant-oil mixture problematic?

-Taking a sample to determine the concentration is inaccurate and laborious because it interferes with the closed system.
-Generally, refrigerants evaporate as soon as they come into contact with air.
-Samples amount to approximately one liter.
+A sampling to determine the concentration is inaccurate and cumbersome because the closed system is interfered with.
+In general, refrigerants evaporate as soon as they come into contact with air.
+The samples amount to about one liter.
 The analysis is carried out in the laboratory.
-The concentration of oil in refrigerant is only available after a considerable period of time and is, moreover, only a snapshot.
+The concentration of oil in refrigerant to be determined is only available after a considerable time and is only a snapshot.
 The missing sample quantity ensures that the determined measured value does not reflect the current concentration.
-The system must first settle in again.
-Real-time inline monitoring is therefore preferable to sampling.
+The systemmust first settle again.
+Therefore, real-time inline monitoring is preferable to sampling.

-The oil in the refrigeration system lubricates the compressor and ensures that it works smoothly and does not suffer any damage.
-Care must be taken to ensure the perfect mixing ratio of oil and refrigerant.
-The rule here is: as little oil as possible, but as much as necessary.
-Too much oil can reduce the cooling capacity.
+The oil in the refrigeration system lubricates the compressor and ensures that it operates smoothly and does not get damaged.
+The perfect mix ratio of oil and refrigerant must be observed.
+The rule is: as little oil as possible, but as much as necessary.
+Too much oil can reduce cooling performance, among other things.

-If there is too much oil in the AC system, the cooling capacity is reduced.
-This reduction causes the AC system to function only conditionally, i.e. more time is required until the desired cooling is achieved or even the desired temperature cannot be reached.
+If there is too much oil in the AC system, it results in a reduction of cooling performance.
+This reduction causes the AC system to function only partially, requiring more time to achieve the desired cooling or the desired temperature may not be reached.

-Can the refrigerant in the air conditioning system be exchanged for another?
+• Can the refrigerant in the air conditioning system be replaced with another?

-While measurements can be made in any known refrigerant, not every refrigerant can be used in every air conditioner.
-If a refrigerant other than the previous one is used, it may attack and damage the compressor seals.
+While measurements can be made in any known refrigerant, not every air conditioning system can use any refrigerant.
+If a different refrigerant than the previous one is used, it can attack and damage the seals of the compressor.